wiseman-timelord/FreqBeat/README.md

 ## Usage
 1. Clone the repository or download the script.
-2. Run the script using `python freqbeat.py`.
+2. Run the script using `python freqbeat.py` or click `FreqBeat.bat`.
 3. Enter the URL of the audio stream when prompted.
 4. View the real-time analysis of the audio stream's dominant frequencies.
 5. Enter a new URL or quit the program as needed.